Guardians is a Morphic application, coded in Smalltalk (Squeak).

 2.4 Completing a landscape

-Once the Sentinel has been absorbed, you can no longer absorb energy.
-The amount of energy you have when hyperescaping from one landscape determines the number of the next landscape.
-If you have a tiny amount of energy left, you might only skip to the next stage.
+Absorbing the Sentinel also makes you take its place.
+At this point you can no longer absorb energy, and the amount of energy you have determines how far ahead the next landscape will be.
+If you have a tiny amount of energy left, you will make a short leap.
 If you have a lot, the leap is substantially greater.

-When you want to travel to a new landscape, press the
+When you want to travel to the next landscape, press the

 H key.
 You will be shown an aerial view of the new landscape, which you can then enter as we saw above.
-But you can also see the landscapes you skipped and choose one of them instead, if you find the new challenge too difficult (in fact some levels are altogether impossible to complete).
+But you can also see the landscapes you skipped and choose one of them instead, if you find the new challenge too difficult.
 See the keyboard controls below.

 Once a landscape is completed, the game updates its image file on disk.
-Even if the game crashes (this happens at times, it is a known bug in the 3D VM plugin) you will be able to resume from the new level.
+Even if the game is abruptly interrupted (it is known to crash once in a while), you will be able to resume from the new level.

 3. Navigating the hyper-landscape

 There are one million different levels in the whole game.
-It is clearly impossible to play even a small fraction of them.
-So how do you reach the last one?
+You will play only a very small fraction of them.

-First, as stated above, you progress from a level to another one by leaps.
+As stated above, you progress from a level to another one by leaps.
 At first a few levels are jumped over, but as the level number (and the difficulty) increases, so does the number of skipped landscapes.
-Moreover, once in a while, a special tree appears in a landscape: a Tree of Wisdom.
-Absorbing this tree makes you able to reach a level much further away (assuming you do succeed in absorbing the Sentinel though); it can also make you discover a hidden sector in the hyper-landscape with unique features.
-Look out for the Mordor levels for example...